Netflix Just Found Their Next Great True Crime Documentary

-Nothing says Christmas than a morbid, mysterious true crime documentary.
-For those of you that are already fed up with the cheesy holiday rom-coms that seem to be everywhere right now, Netflix has just the cure: The Innocent Man.
+Nothing says the holidays than a morbid, mysterious true crime documentary.
+For those who have already had enough of the Hallmark holiday rom-coms that have recently saturated streaming platforms, Netflix has just the cure: The Innocent Man.

-The Innocent Man is a six-part deep-dive into two murders that rocked the town of Ada, Oklahoma in the 1980s — and whose legal outcomes have sparked outrage and bafflement ever since.
+The Innocent Man is a six-part deep-dive into two murders that rocked the town of Ada, OK in the 1980s — and whose legal outcomes have sparked outrage and bafflement ever since.

 Based on John Grisham’s non-fiction book An Innocent Man as well as Injustice in a Small Town, the documentary focuses on two murders.
 The first is that of 21-year-old Debra Sue Carter who was raped and killed inside her home in 1982 and the second is 24-year-old Denice Haraway who was kidnapped and killed in 1984.
 Two men from Ada, Ron Williamson and Dennis Fritz, were charged and sentenced the death penalty and life in prison, respectively for Carter’s murder.
 Tommy Ward and Karl Fontenot were both sentenced to life in prison for that of Haraway.